Mytho/groceries/README.md

-# GROCERIES
+# Groceries

-Manage your grocery list
+Manage your grocery list.